Papyrus

 Papyrus (/pəˈpaɪrəs/ pə-PY-rəs) is a material similar to thick paper that was used in ancient times as a writing material.
-It was made from the pith of the papyrus plant, Cyperus papyrus, a wetland sedge.
+It was first known to have been used in Egypt (at least as far back as the First Dynasty), as the papyrus plant was once abundant across the Nile Delta.
+Papyrus was made from the pith of the papyrus plant, Cyperus papyrus, a wetland sedge.
 Papyrus (plural: papyri or papyruses) can also refer to a document written on sheets of such material, joined side by side and rolled up into a scroll, an early form of a book.